Accounting Basics6 min readReviewed June 15, 2026By Sabillon Advisory

 • Using one vague equity account for every owner transaction.

-• Ignoring entity-specific tax and payroll rules.
+• Ignoring entity specific tax and payroll rules.

 Examples for service businesses